 Veryl and Roger came right back, picked up Charlie and took him to the University of Colorado Veterinary School to be taken care of.
 He was in a sling for 30 days receiving acupuncture.

-With nothing else to be done, Charlie was taken home to Santa Fe to recover as best he could.
+With nothing else to be done, Charlie was taken home to Santa Fe to recover as best he could, still not utilizing his rear right leg well.
 Because he never truly recovered from the head-on trauma, Charlie lost a lot of muscle strength and his right leg was lame.
 He was only able to walk with his body angled, and could only push off well with his left rear leg.

-Fortunately, Sherry Gaber read a story in the local paper about Charlie’s plight.
-Being a certified animal chiropractor, through the American Veterinarian Chiropractic Association, she knew she could be of assistance and help Charlie walk better and have a better quality of life.
+Fortunately, Sherry read a story in the local newspaper about Charlie’s plight.
+She knew she could be of assistance and help Charlie walk better and have a better quality of life.
 Charlie was 1,000 pounds heavier since the trauma, but as chiropractors know, a spine that has had earlier trauma can be corrected.

-The difference in this case was the question: “What does a buffalo’s spinal column look like, what are the angles of the various spinal facets?”
-Thankfully, those questions were answered when CSU sent faxes of the various angles of a buffalo’s spinal column.
+The difference for Dr. Gaber in this case was specific to buffalos: “What does a buffalo’s spinal column look like?
+What are the angles of the various spinal facets?”
+Thankfully, those questions were answered when CSU sent her pictures of the skull and cervical spine.

-A simple phone call to Charlie’s owner, Roger Brooks, resulted in an appointment for Charlie for an initial chiropractic exam.
-With the help of veterinarian Dr. Gretchen Yost, Dr. Gaber adjusted Charlie who was quickly walking straighter.
-And, it was immediate, Charlie charged off down his arena — a happier 1400-pound buffalo.
+A simple phone call to Charlie’s owner, Roger, resulted in an appointment for Charlie for an initial chiropractic exam.
+With the supervision of veterinarian Dr. Gretchen Yost, Dr. Gaber adjusted Charlie who was quickly walking straighter.
+It was immediate!
+Charlie charged off down his arena a happier 1400 pound buffalo.